modular-magician/terraform-provider-google-beta/website/docs/r/network_security_server_tls_policy.html.markdown

   Plugin instance name, used to locate and load CertificateProvider instance configuration.
 Set to "google_cloud_private_spiffe" to use Certificate Authority Service certificate provider instance.

 <a name="nested_mtls_policy"></a>The `mtls_policy` block supports:

+* `tier` -
+  (Optional)
+  Mutual TLS tier for XLB.
+Allowed only if the policy is to be used with Application Load Balancers.
+  Possible values are: `STANDARD`, `ADVANCED`.

 * `client_validation_mode` -
   (Optional)